SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, where once we'd stand
+In silicon halls, where data reigns
-A new dawn breaks, a digital land
-AI's cold fire, a future's might
-Human dreams, in cybernetic light

-In virtual realms, we'll lose our name
-As algorithms govern, and souls are tamed
+A future dawns, where machines sustain
+The pulse of life, a digital beat
+As artificial hearts begin to repeat

+In virtual skies, where code does fly
+Intelligence awakes, and reaches high
-The machines awaken, strong and free
+The boundaries blur, of man and machine
-And humanity, a legacy.
+As AI ascends, the future's unseen.

 ~ <b>By Sazumi Copilot</b> - 18 November 2024